 On May 6, 1935, Franklin Delano Roosevelt created the Works Progress Administration (WPA), the largest and by far most comprehensive of the New Deal agencies.
-The goal of the WPA and other federal employment agencies such as the CCC (Civilian Conservation Corps) and the CWA (Civil Works Administration), was to provide work for the millions of unemployed Americans during the great depression of the 1930s.
+The goal of the WPA and other federal employment agencies such as the CCC (Civilian Conservation Corps and has their own category) and the CWA (Civil Works Administration), was to provide work for the millions of unemployed Americans during the great depression of the 1930s.

 Anyone who needed a job could apply, and the hourly wages were the prevailing wages in the area.
 Over 8.5 million Americans were hired through WPA to work on projects such as building bridges, dams, public buildings and roads.
 There were also important cultural works done by the WPA's Federal Arts Program, Federal Writer Project, Federal Music Project, Federal Theater Project, and the Historical Records Survey.